 HFAs and FHA Insurance

-State HFAs use FHA single-family mortgage insurance in combination with Mortgage Revenue Bonds (MRBs) and other funding sources to finance modestly priced homes for first-time homebuyers.
-In 2015, 61 percent of state HFA loans financed with MRBs were insured by FHA.
+State HFA homeownership programs use FHA single-family mortgage insurance in combination with Mortgage Revenue Bonds (MRBs) and other funding sources to finance modestly priced homes for first-time homebuyers.
+In 2019, just under half of HFA program loans were insured by FHA.

 HFAs’ status as government entities automatically qualifies them to provide down payment assistance in connection with FHA-insured loans, a privilege not enjoyed by most private originators.
 Such assistance allows HFAs to assist creditworthy families who may not have the means to afford a large down payment.
-Maintaining HFAs’ authority to provide down payment and other secondary financing on a preferred basis with FHA single-family loans is one of NCSHA’s top Legislative, Business, and Regulatory priorities.
+Over 80 percent of HFA borrowers in 2019 received down payment assistance.

 - To find local housing assistance, please contact your state’s Housing Finance Agency (HFA).